blockcypher/eth-docs-old/source/includes/_blockchain.md

 -------- | ------ | -------------
 / | GET | [Blockchain](#blockchain)

 The returned object contains a litany of information, including its height, the time/hash of the latest block, and more.
+For Ethereum, the object includes information on gas_price, denoted in wei.
+Unlike Bitcoin, fees are determined by the computational execution cost of the transaction via gas; in order to prevent runaway contract execution, each operation in Ethereum's Virtual Machine requires a fixed/known amount of gas.
+While the amount of gas is fixed for a given EVM operation, the price of gas fluctuates based on market demand on the Ethereum blockchain (similar to Bitcoin fees).
+For more detail, check this [very helpful Stack Exchange explanation](https://ethereum.stackexchange.com/questions/3/what-is-meant-by-the-term-gas).

 For more detailed information about the data returned, check the [Blockchain](#blockchain) object.